Come April 1, and as garment worker Manjula K had bitterly predicted, the joke was on her.

 In the past three years, even as workers demand better wages and benefits, garment companies have been developing novel workarounds.
 Among these is a distinct focus on rural India – by bringing migrant workers to the city factory and, alternatively, taking more factories to the village.

 This is the second part of a four-part series on Bangalore’s garment workers.
-The first part can be read here.
+Read the other parts here, here and here.